 Teaching Your Kids About Money

 Becoming a parent means you have to have ‘the talk’ with your kids.
-And the money talk is just as important as the other big talk.
+And the “teaching your kids about money” talk is just as important as the other big talk.

 Sadly, many parents feel intimidated about this conversation since they feel bad about some of the money choices they made.
 The good news is that your regrets can make for the BEST jumping-off points when talking to your kids.

 Today, we will go over what some experts feel are the most critical elements in teaching your kids about money.
 Later in the month, I will give some guideposts on what you should teach your kids at various stages of life.

 First of all, you need to discern what you feel about money.
 Before you can teach anything, you need to have a base from which to start.
 Be forewarned, almost no couples feel the same about finances.
 Usually, ‘savers’ marry ‘spenders,’ ‘vacation-takers’ marry ‘retirement-savers,’ and ‘big-party’ people marry ‘support-charity’ people.

 And that’s ok.
 Why?
 Because if you both had the same money values, you would both have the same blind spots.
 Financial health starts with both of you seeing the other person’s values and fears.
 Now, on to teaching your kids.

 4 Things They Should Know

 The President’s Advisory Council teaches that by age 5, children should start to know: